instructor-ai/instructor/docs/blog/posts/introducing-structured-outputs.md

 #> name='JASON' age=25
 ```

-This built-in retry logic allows for targetted correction to the generated response, ensuring that outputs are not only consistent with your schema but also corect for your use-case.
+This built-in retry logic allows for targetted correction to the generated response, ensuring that outputs are not only consistent with your schema but also correct for your use-case.
 This is invaluable in building reliable LLM systems.

 ### Real-time Streaming Validation